-To ensure Birmingham City Council meets its statutory obligations by providing sufficient • capacity and condition of building for educating children.
+- To ensure Birmingham City Council meets its statutory obligations by providing sufficient capacity and condition of building for educating children. - Working in a live school building and ensuring Health & Safety is maintained.
+Acivico has many years' experience at delivering modular building projects of this nature and will manage

-- Working in a live school building and ensuring Health & Safety is maintained.
-Acivico has many years' experience at delivering modular building projects of this nature and will manage and co-ordinate the works with the principal contractor, overseen by the Local Authority.
-The majority of the invasive work will take place during the summer shut down. - A project risk register will be maintained.
+- and co-ordinate the works with the principal contractor, overseen by the Local Authority.
+The majority of the invasive work will take place during the summer shut down. - A project risk register will be maintained and managed by Acivico.
+The risks will be observed and apportioned between the Council and Acivico.